-By eating healthy food we can all can get more out of life, feel better and live longer.
+By eating healthy food we can all get more out of life, feel better and live longer.

 Eating healthy food will improve your: